 Cook the aromatics:

-- Add the diced onion, carrots, and sliced mushrooms to the pot.
+- Add the sliced mushrooms to the pot.
 Cook, stirring regularly, for 8–10 minutes.
 Season all over with salt and pepper.

-- Melt the butter into the pot and add the garlic, dry thyme, dry oregano, and crushed red pepper.
+- Melt the butter into the pot and add the garlic, Italian seasoning, and crushed red pepper.
 Cook for 1 minute until fragrant.
 Add the red bell peppers and cook for 1 minute.

 Brown the tomato paste: